 This report includes the final recommendations of the Regional Partnerships for Health System Transformation Review Committee.
-This recommendation was approved by the Commission.
+This recommendation is ready for Commission confirmation.

 The Department of Health and Mental Hygiene ("Department," or "DHMH") and the Health Services Cost Review Commission ("HSCRC," or "Commission") are recommending that eight regional partnerships for health system transformation grants be funded through fiscal year 2015 hospital rates in accordance with the provisions of the Budget Reconciliation and Financing Act of 2014 ("BRFA").